KellyPared/GT-Bootcamp-credit-risk-classification20/README.md

 * accuracy    | 0.9947314731  112542.000000

 ## Summary

 Resampling Methods: This involves either oversampling the minority class or undersampling the majority class to create a more balanced dataset.
-Oversampling can be done using techniques such as SMOTE (Synthetic Minority Over-sampling Technique), while undersampling can be done using techniques such as Random Under-Sampling.